mitch101/Rails-3-Starter-Kit/README.markdown

 ### Install Autotest and Spork for fast, continuous testing

-First, make sure you have growl installed and running on login.
+Install growl from http://growl.info/ and set it to start at login.

+Install autotest gems.

-    $ gem install autotest-standalone
+    gem install autotest-standalone
-    $ gem install autotest-fsevent
+    gem install autotest-fsevent
-    $ gem install autotest-growl
+    gem install autotest-growl

-Setup autotest to use fsevent and growl.
-Create ~/.autotest with: require 'autotest/fsevent' require 'autotest/growl'
+Setup autotest to use fsevent and growl---create ~/.autotest with:

-Make sure you have growl configured to accept the autotest application.

-Run autotest:
+  	require 'autotest/fsevent'
+  	require 'autotest/growl'

+Setup autotest to run cucumber---add the following to your ~/.profile:

+    export AUTOFEATURE=true

+Run autotest in your root project directory:

-    $ autotest
+    autotest

-It will watch for changes to specs and source code of all your apps and run any required tests.

 Install spork to increase your test speed.
 Follow the instructions [here]( http://www.rubyinside.com/how-to-rails-3-and-rspec-2-4336.html).